-What is a Pink Moon and when can you see it?
+What is a pink moon and when can you see it?

 CLARKSBURG, W.Va.
-(WBOY) — With the final cold snaps of winter fading away, a new lunar cycle begins to signal the official start of spring, as well as the upcoming Easter holiday.
+(WBOY) — As we settle into spring, a new lunar cycle signals the changing of the season, bringing with it the annual “pink moon.”

+The pink moon will rise into the sky Wednesday night, and will peak around 12:30 a.m.
+Eastern time early Thursday.

-According to the Old Famers Almanac, similar to March’s Worm Moon, the Pink Moon of April gets its name from a variety of sources including Native American, Colonial American and European.
-Also similar to the Worm Moon, the name, unfortunately, has nothing to do with the moon’s actual color, rather the name stems from the fact that pink blooms begin to reappear around this time of year, specifically Phlox subulata, which goes by the alternate name of “moss pink.”
+According to the Old Famers Almanac, similar to March’s worm moon, its name has nothing to do with the moon’s appearance.
+Rather, the name stems from the fact that pink flower blooms begin to reappear around this time of year, specifically Phlox subulata, which goes by the alternate name of “moss pink.”

-The Pink Moon also serves as a symbol for when Easter is celebrated, earning its alternative name—The Paschal Full Moon.
+The pink moon also often comes around the time Easter is celebrated, earning its alternative name the Paschal Full Moon.
 Easter is traditionally celebrated on the first Sunday following the April full moon, therefore, Easter will take place this Sunday, April 9.

-The moon also appears on the day of Passover this year April 5.
+This year, the moon also appears on the day of Passover on April 5.

 - Breaking Ice Moon (Algonquin)